JimmyBentley/JimmyBentley.github.io/README.md

 # James's Portfolio
-Hi! 👋 I'm James Bentley, a Data Science student at the University of California San Diego with strong interests in Data Science & Machine Learning.
+Hi! 👋 I'm James, a Computer Science student at Georgia Tech with strong interest in large-scale machine learning infrastructure.
 Here are some projects I've completed so far!
+I'm always looking for new opportunies, feel free to reach out to me.

 ## Graph Batching Method for Integrated Circuits